hieptrinh96/ConnectFour/README.md

 # Instruction

 You start off with a board layout of 6 rows and 7 columns.
 The game is setup in a way that two players are able to play at a time.
 Each person makes one move per turn represented by two colors: Blue and Yellow.
-The winner will be the player that gets 4 in a row.
+A player wins the game once they get 4 in a row.
 Players can get 4 in a row by having their color lined up vertically, horizontally, diagonally, and reverse-diagonally.

 # Technologies Used